takesofficial/cissp/domain1.md

 ### 🔍 Qualitative
 Used when numbers are impossible or unnecessary.

-- Brainstorming – group discussion to identify threats.
+- Brainstorming - group discussion to identify threats.
-- Delphi Method – anonymous expert rounds until consensus.
+- Delphi Method - anonymous expert rounds until consensus.
-- Heat Maps – visual likelihood vs impact.
+- Heat Maps - visual likelihood vs impact.
-- Subjective Ranking – high/medium/low scoring based on expert judgment.
+- Subjective Ranking - high/medium/low scoring based on expert judgment.

 ### 🔢 Quantitative
-**Think of this as “security math for babies.”
+**Think of this as "security math for babies."
 Everything you calculate here tells you HOW MUCH MONEY the company will lose.
 If you know the money, you know the risk.**